 This course is designed for students who intend to work for multi-business enterprises (as product and general managers or as professional staff) or with multi-business enterprises (as consultants, accountants, investment bankers, analysts, etc.).
 Multi-business organizations are those enterprises that have, under the active management of a corporate head office, more than one business unit or division.
 Most of the companies featured in the cases used in this course are examples of this type of entity, although we do have some cases at the extremes to illustrate the full spectrum of corporate level issues.
 The definition of a multi-business enterprise does not include the pure holding company form - companies that hold passive positions (generally partial ownership) in multiple businesses but are not involved in the active management of those underlying business - they are portfolio investors.
 As such they are closer to mutual funds and may have investment strategies but they do not have corporate strategies for creating value.

 The objective of this course is to introduce students to the foundations of managerial economics.
 Special emphasis is placed on the microeconomics of competitive strategy and public policy.
-The course is designed to support Ivey’s mission “to develop business leaders who think globally, act strategically, and contribute to the societies in which they operate.”
+The course is designed to support Ivey’s mission “we develop leaders who think globally, act strategically, and address critical issues facing organizations and society, through impactful research and transformative learning experiences.”
 Emphasis in this course is on real-world business topics.
 Students will use diagrams, mathematics (simple algebra only) and data analysis throughout the course to develop frameworks and tools that will help them be better decision-makers.
 Microeconomics for managers aims to improve strategic and systematic thinking within firms’ internal and external environments.
 Students will learn concepts that enable them to apply microeconomic concepts to actual problems in competitive strategy, regulation and policy.